 - A monthly meeting is held with the administration of the school to discuss ways to improve the school, build school spirit, plan service projects, and to bring the concerns of the students to the principal.

 - A monthly bagel sale by the Student Council is held to raise funds to purchase an item each year that will enhance the learning environment of the school for all students.

-Our 6th - 8th grade students can choose from a variety of electives during the Fine Art period on Monday, Tuesday, Thursday, and Friday.
-They can choose from the following -
+Our 6th – 8th grade students can choose from a variety of electives during the Elective Period on Monday, Tuesday, Thursday, and Friday.
+They can choose from the following –

 - Ensemble Choir